Dictionary of Boot Building

 Kudu is a species of antelope in Southern and Eastern Africa, whose environment is bushy and is shown in the texture created on the surface of the hides.

 A last is the foot-shaped mold used to shape the sewn leather into a boot or shoe.
 Lasts can be made from a variety of materials, and traditionally of wood.
-We have three proprietary shoes lasts; the P-79 last, the C-55 last and our women’s 36 last.
+We have three proprietary shoes lasts; the 79 last, the 20 last and our latest last, the 56.

 The step in boot building where the upper is nailed into place and stretched over the last.
 This is done by hand and/or machine; we use a combination for a consistent tension and shape.